| Introduction | News

 we will use this term or the abbreviation DU, as needed to avoid confusing

-[2] Bahrain, France, Greece, Israel, Jordan, Kuwait, Pakistan, Russia,
+those already accustomed to it.[2]
+Bahrain, France, Greece, Israel, Jordan, Kuwait, Pakistan, Russia,

 Saudi Arabia, South Korea, Taiwan, Thailand, Turkey, United Arab Emirates,